CodyReichert/awesome-cl/README.md

 * [dynamic-mixins](https://github.com/rpav/dynamic-mixins) - simple, dynamic class combination.
 [BSD_2Clause][17].
 * [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) - Seal your generic functions for an extra boost in performance.
 [MIT][200].

+And also:

+* [slot-extra-options](https://github.com/some-mthfka/slot-extra-options) - lets you build a metaclass which in turn lets you specify extra slot options in its classes.
+[LGPL3][9].

 Function extensions
 -------------------